 Live events are much harder to record and make available for future reference.

-These recordings can be used for various purposes:
+These recordings can be used for:

 If you charge for webinars, you may want to turn those recordings into automated ever-green events.
 This is how you can have a continuous influx of income, regardless of whether you are holding live trainings or not.